 The best place to watch sunset is on Caalan beach, just a little 10 minute walk from the beach in El Nido.
 There is not that much going on but the views are better.
 On El Nido beach it is not bad either securing a spot on one of the many terraces on the beach and drink a happy hour beer!

-There is a myth that there is no ATM in El Nido, but for once and for all, this was in 2010 this is 2016 and of course there are ATMs in El Nido nowadays.
+There is a myth that there is no ATM in El Nido, but for once and for all, this was in 2010 this is 2017 and of course there are ATMs in El Nido nowadays.
 The village is small and walking around the small streets of this busy travellers hub will make you feel at home for sure.
-There are a ton of tour operators, guesthouses, restaurants, souvenir shops and bars so you wont get bored that quickly.
+There are a ton of tour operators, guesthouses, restaurants, souvenir shops and bars so you won't get bored that quickly.
 There are no real safety issues, just use common sense and you will be totally fine!
 I have lived on Koh Tao for a while and El Nido has a little bit of a Koh Tao feel to me.
 If you have been you know what I am talking about: islandlife all day, every day.
-Just shorts an old t-shirt and flipflop is all you need to fit in!
+Just shorts an old t-shirt and flipflop is all you need to fit in with the crowd.
+Parties on the beach, sunset sessions and a beautiful bay.
+Koh Tao and El Nido could be sisters.
+Because traveling here is made so easy with all these tourist things clustered in a couple narrow streets El Nido is a perfect first solo backpacking trip destination.
+If you are not sure yet if traveling with not much money is your thing than first read my guide with tips on traveling the world on budget.

 Unfortunately the WiFi in town is horrible or non-existing, even at hotels and bars.
 Luckily the town has a 4G signal so I burned a lot of data.
 Nowadays I run around with a Teppy though, which lets me connect to the WiFi wherever I am for just a couple bucks a day!
 Interested which portable WiFi device makes my life way easier?
 Then check out TEP Wireless.